uni-tue-kn/draft-ihle-mpls-mna-stack-management/draft-ihle-mpls-mna-stack-management.md

 This document introduces a network action for stack management operations.
 Those operations include a MOVE-N-LSE and a POP-N-LSE operation.

-With the MOVE-N-LSE operation, a number of N LSEs from below the NAS is brought to the top-of-stack.
 The MNA framework's processing introduces an increased stack size and parsing overhead for hardware.
 Here, redundant copies of HBH-scoped NAS may have to be inserted into the MPLS stack {{?I-D.ietf-mpls-mna-hdr}}.
 Further, nodes may have to parse LSEs irrelevant to them to find the HBH-scoped NAS in the stack {{IhMe25-2}}.
 This poses a challenge to nodes with a limited readable label depth (RLD).
 The MOVE-N-LSE operation can be leveraged to reduce the required RLD by reorganizing the MPLS stack during forwarding.
+With the MOVE-N-LSE operation, a number of LSEs from below the NAS is brought to the top-of-stack.
 An example for this is given in this document using a mechanism called HBH preservation {{IhMe25-2}}.

-With the POP-N-LSE operation, a number of N LSEs below the NAS is popped.
+With the POP-N-LSE operation, a number of LSEs below the NAS is popped.
-This can be used to facilitate mechanisms such as Stateless MNA-based Egress Protection (SMEP).
-In the egress protection framework {{?RFC8679}}, a Point of Local Repair (PLR) reroutes traffic in the event of an egress failure using local bypass forwarding state.
-SMEP provides an alternative to the rerouting mechanism defined for the PLR in {{?RFC8679}} allowing the PLR to be stateless by carrying Bypass MPLS Labels (BML) in the stack.

 Those stack management operations are not tied to specific use cases and may also be applied for various other use cases.